The-Geology-Guy/courses-application-case-study-marketing-analytics/slides/chapter_1_7bcbe1ffa6edd4d64b5ab0bbeefdeeb0.md

 `@script`
 In this course, we will explore how to utilize Google Sheets for Marketing Analytics.

-In this first chapter, we will cover how to make sure the data entry into the google sheet is clean and formatted correctly using the Google Sheets built-in tool Data Validations.
+In this first chapter, we will cover how to ensure that data entry into the google sheet is clean and formatted correctly using the Google Sheets built-in tool Data Validations.

-Next, we will look to aggregate data with similar IDs (such as campaign name or Marketing Channel) by using Regular Expressions to account for these slight variations of names that sometimes occur when more than one party is entering data.
+Next, we will look to aggregate data by using Regular Expressions to account for slight variations of names that sometimes occur when more than one party is entering data.

-Then, will we visualize the clean and aggregated data by constructing various charts that Google Sheets has available in its extensive toolbox.
+Then, will we visualize the data by constructing various charts that Google Sheets has available.

-Finally, we will take all that we have learned from this course and create a Marketing Dashboard that will aid in analysis of Bing and Google Ads Campaign Data.
+Finally, we will take what we learned from this course and create a Marketing Dashboard that will aid in analysis of Bing and Google Ads Campaign Data.

 ---